petermalcolm/commute-script-lang/README.md

-# commute-script-lang README
+# CommuteScript Language Extension

-This is the README for your extension "commute-script-lang".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "commute-script-lang".
+The CommuteScript language is commutative and fun.

 ## Features